POABOB/Mr.host-demo/README.md

 ## TODO
 - Search for the condition of date.
-- Make UI Beautiful for mobile equipments.
+- Make UI Beautiful for mobile and Tablet equipments.

 ## Project setup